 Austin’s river system is one of its most important natural beauties and greatest attractions.
 Owning waterfront property in Austin is a dream shared by many and it’s unique characteristics pose more potential traps than any other type or real estate.
 Whether you are looking to buy waterfront property on the Colorado River known around Austin as Lady Bird Lake or Lake Austin, Lake Travis and the chain of Highland Lakes in northwest Travis County and Burnett County, the Blanco River running through Wimberley, the Guadalupe River west of New Braunfels or the San Marcos River just south, this guide is designed to help you avoid many of the potholes that can impede the realization of your dream.
-Here are the 9 questions you must ask before you purchase waterfront homes.
-There are many properties available but if you have not found the perfect one to build your home then check out this land for sale.
+Here are the 9 questions you must ask before you purchase waterfront home.

 Know How Will Drought Impact Waterfront Property

 One of the primary considerations about buying and owning waterfront property is the potential impact of drought, especially considering recent water shortages in Texas and particularly Austin.
-The quality and availability of water has become a critical issue for Texans, and it’s going to get more so, now a days people are also having water softening equipment installed at home to avoid these problems.
+The quality and availability of water has become a critical issue for Texans, and it’s going to get more so.
 Plan on doing some serious research about historical water levels – maximum, minimum and average.
 Find out about how the part of the river affecting your property has fared during times of both drought and flooding.
 Ask yourself how those changes may affect your enjoyment of the property and its value.

 How Private is the Waterfront Lot?